 It is a tradition to prepare sakinalu for Sankranti and also during weddings.
 One of the customs during the weddings is that the bride's family gives sakinalu, sweets and few more savory snacks to groom’s family, who then distributes it among their relatives.
 This tradition of giving sweet & savories to groom’s family is called saare.
 Other snacks & sweets that aere part of saare are karijalu, boondi laddu, karapoosa to name a few.
 Saare palaharam (snacks) is usually big in size.
 Each sakinam (singular) can have anywhere from 21+ rows depending on the family tradition and little over a pound of rice flour will yield only 3 – 4 sakinalu depending on the size.

 However, nowadays some people prefer small sakinalu and request the bride’s family to send small ones, as it is easy to pack, distribute and taste better than the saare sakinalu.
-This has become a lot easier on the bride’s family as making one saare sakinam takes at least 15 – 20 minutes and depending on the family custom, at least 100+ sakinalu are given to the groom’s family.
-These days saare palaharam is outsourced as many home run businesses have cropped up in many towns and cities who prepare such traditional snacks on order.
+This has become a lot easier on the bride’s family because making one saare sakinam takes at least 15 – 20 minutes.
+Depending on the family custom, at least 100+ sakinalu are given to the groom's family.
+These days saare palaharam is outsourced as many home run businesses have come up in many towns and cities that prepare such traditional snacks on order.